 If you’re not driving regularly during the COVID-19 lockdown, it’s still worth starting your car.
 Here’s why.

 Corrosion building up between the brake’s pads and discs makes them stick on.
 Moving the car backwards and forwards at least once a week should prevent this happening.
 Obviously make sure it’s safe to do this first.

+Remember you should only use your vehicle during the lockdown when you absolutely have to.
 If you can combine all the above with your regular shop for essential supplies, so much the better.
-Remember you should only use your vehicle during the COVID-19 lockdown when you absolutely have to.

 Keep the tyres pumped up